aniketrajnish/aniketrajnish.github.io/docs/soulshard.md

 <img src="../files/FlameVFX2.gif" style="width:100%">

 ## Footprint System
-Further I was assigned the task to develop a snow-based footprint system over snow for the main characters (Ambrose and Nimue).
+Further, I was assigned the task to develop a snow-based footprint system over snow for the main characters (Ambrose and Nimue).

 ### Footprint Sprites - 1st iteration
-* I used a snow texture I found online to make the footprint sprites.
+* I used a snow texture which I found online to make the footprint sprites.
 * The foot impressions of the right foot of both the characters were traced using the pen tool and the texture was masked to make the footprint sprites.
 * The left footprint sprite was simply made by inverting the image horizontally.